roitraining/ux-designers-training/operations-for-designers/labs/05-deploy-observe-app-gke.md

 ### In this lab, you will:

-- Interact with docker using its CLI
+- Interact with Docker using its CLI
 - Build and deploy an application to GKE
 - Integrate Google Cloud Logging and Monitoring with GKE